pswider/Healthcare-and-HLS-Solutions-with-Microsoft-Cloud-and-AI---Community-Learning-Resources/mc4h-resources/mc4h-resources.md

-# Microsoft Cloud for Healthcare Resources
+# Microsoft Cloud for Healthcare Resources for Architects

 ## General